-- Written work such as completing unfinished class work, set homework sheets, assessment tasks such as assignments, projects and problem-solving tasks - Reading such as pre-reading of material for forthcoming classes or wide reading for general interest (novels, newspapers, magazines etc) - Learning such as going over work done in class, making summaries of topics studied, preparing for tests, learning spelling, memorising poetry, preparing speeches and oral presentations, preparing debates in classes.
-Years 7, 8 and 9 is a time when students are expected to develop more responsibility for their learning and to work cooperatively with their classroom teachers and peers.
-Time management and study skills need to be developed in preparation for Years 10, 11 and 12.
+- Written work such as completing unfinished class work, set homework sheets, assessment tasks such as assignments, projects and problem-solving tasks. - Reading such as pre-reading of material for forthcoming classes or wide reading for general interest (novels, newspapers, magazines etc). - Learning such as going over work done in class, making summaries of topics studied, preparing for tests, learning spelling, memorising poetry, preparing speeches and oral presentations, preparing debates.